-The Indian government has introduced several updates to the new tax regime for the financial year 2024-25.
-These changes are designed to simplify tax compliance, make filing easier, and offer a more simplified structure for taxpayers.**
+The Indian government has introduced several updates to the new tax regime in the previous financial years.
+For FY2025-26 (AY 2026-27), the government has further updated the new tax regime.
+It has introduced a new slab structure, rebate limits, and revised certain deductions.
+These changes are designed to simplify tax compliance, make filing easier, and offer a simpler structure for taxpayers.**

-Let’s look at the key highlights of the new tax regime, discuss the available exemptions and deductions allowed in the new tax regime, and understand the strategies to maximise tax savings.**
+Let’s look at the key highlights of the new tax regime as of FY2025-26, what income tax slabs are updated, discuss the available exemptions and deductions allowed in the new tax regime, and understand the strategies to maximise tax savings.**

 Here is a look at some of the revisions to the new tax regime that may make it more beneficial for certain taxpayers.